x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

-differences (D) values (found by taking the difference between each distribution and the expected value, and then manually searching for the data) are greater than the critical D (formula: 1.36/SQRT(100000)), uniform random distribution is likely not happening, as it is statiscially .
+differences (D) values (found by taking the difference between each distribution and the expected value, and then manually searching for the data) are greater than the critical D (formula: 1.36/SQRT(100000)), uniform random distribution is likely not happening, as the difference in D values indicates that there are varying distributions.
+If we had lower D values than the critical D, it would indicate that there is not enough evidence to conclude there's major discrepancies between the two distributions.
+The RANLUX appears to be the RNG that is closest to the critical D value, and is thus closer to distributing random values equally.
 ~~~
 --
 ## Graph - Ministd_Rand Histogram